izaaklauer/impulse/README.md

 - Deeper audit of required container capabilities

 ## Terminology
 - Chamber: An instance of a function.
-Current chamber implemtation is with runc via
+The only chamber runtime currently is minimal runc containers.

 ## Related projects
 Python baseimage: https://github.com/izaaklauer/baseimage-python3.9